etm/uvicorn_daemonite/README.rst

 =======

 I know nothing about python, and I think its a pile of dung as a language.
-Has some nice libraries though, so I have to make life bearable for myself.
+Has some nice libraries though (definitely not flask or fastapi btw.), so I have to make life bearable for myself.
 The code in this lib might be very bad or unideomatic.
 Deal with it.

 License
 =======